Singond/Octave-extensions/README.md

 yy = arrayfun(@(p,s,m) m*exp(-(x-p).^2./(2*s^2)), p, s, m, "UniformOutput", false);
 y = sum(cell2mat(yy'))';

-## Find peaks in the signal and plot the results
+## Find peaks in the signal with prominence at least 2 and plot the results
 findpeaksp(y, "MinPeakProminence", 2, "Annotate");
 ```

 ![Plot of a signal with peaks selected by prominence](doc/findpeaksp-prominence.png)

+Here, we have used the option `Annotate` to mark the prominences in the plot.